CDU-HIT238/slides/week3/index.md

 <!-- .slide: data-background-image="../images/bg-smartphone.jpg" -->
 ### Some steps to develop an MVP
-* Figure Out What Problem You’re Solving, and For Whom
+* Figure Out What Problem You're Solving, and For Whom
 * Analyze Your Competitors
 * Define the User Flow
 * List All Necessary Features and Prioritize Them